apetrisor1/Master/README.md

 # Master

-To open landing page use:
+To open landing page use index.html

-Portfolio/root/templates/homepage.html